qwy16/nuwa-android/README.md

 ## Building

 As this app is using Java 17 features, you need JDK 17 or newer to build it.
+ - Android Studio --> Settings --> Build, Execution, Deployment
+ - --> Build Tools --> Gradle --> Gradle JDK
+ - Change Gradle JDK to proper version of Java 17+

 Other than that, everything is pretty standard.
 You can either import the project into Android Studio and build it from there, or run the following command in the project directory:

 ```
 ./gradlew assembleRelease